kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 read the link for NeSI access (Mahuika cluster) formulate python scripts that can do small parts of the feature extraction (ie can run it for a specific window ID)

+#### Thursday 25 June
+produced some histograms of feature distributions for the 4 electrode dataset (subject 0, ach-at)
+- shows me that most of the features (after minimal feature extraction, imputation and selection) have a hard time distinguishing the three outcomes
+- dont know how to interpret them further or what to do after this

+tried using subject 2 with a couple of different configurations (minimal features, test size=0.4)
+- middle strip of electrodes: accuracy ~87%
+- all electrodes: accuracy ~87%

+next:
+- cross validation?
+- random forest
+- train on multiple subjects and test on a different one